darshanmandge/Cluster/README.md

 ## D. Accessing the cluster

 ## E. Problems faced during installation

+Each step is described in detail below:

 ## A. Steps for Installation of Beowulf Cluster:

 ### 1. Hardware connections
 ### 2. Master PC installation
 ### 3. Worker PC installation
 ### 4. Worker PC Cloning
 ### 5. Installing Workload Manager (Optional.
 For giving access to multiple users)

 ### 1. Hardware Connections
 * One of the PC is **master node** and others will be **worker nodes**.